bain-cs110/bain-cs110.github.io/pages/_assignments/projects/p2_spotify.md

 Allow the user to find playlists based on a keyword search and show their contents or a link to them.

-#### [3 Points] Extra Credit: Generate an HTML file

-Generate an HTML file with the table of recommended tracks as well as some information about the artists (and tracks) that went into seeding the playlist.
-Consider embedding images of artists, albums, and/or audio players into the file.

 #### [3 Points] Extra Credit: Save a player to an HTML file

 Generate some Player HTML (either for a track, artist, or playlist) and output it to a file (you don't have to know how HTML works to make this happen – the key will be identifying which functions in the api you can use and then remembering how to write to a file!).